alessandrom10/HemoClassifier/README.md

 ## Why HemoClassifier?

 This project demonstrates the effectiveness of leveraging state-of-the-art pretrained models and applying rigorous data preparation techniques to achieve high classification accuracy in medical imaging tasks.
 HemoClassifier is a step forward in creating reliable and robust solutions for blood cell image classification.

-Feel free to explore the code, and contributions are welcome!